stefanlindblad/WindowControls/README.md

 For being persistent against page reloads the editing changes are currently saved in a dictionary from the server in a central place and retrieved from the clients after reloading their pages

+The Undo/Redo System is done by two stacks one for redo and one for undo who save actions and their old and respectively new values together in a bundled State Class.
+This enables to leave the implementation details of undo/redo actions to stay in Javascript since the undo rewind only calls a "change" with old values